code-mancers/prawn-rails/README.markdown

     PrawnRails.config do |config|
       config.page_layout = :landscape
       config.page_size   = "A4"
+      config.skip_page_creation = false
     end

-by default page_layout is portrait and page_size is "A4"
+by default `page_layout` is portrait and `page_size` is "A4"
+`skip_page_creation` is set to false by default, if it is set to true then need to create the first page yourself for eg.

+    pdf.start_new_page size: "A4", page_layout: :landscape

 ## Examples